a13ssandr0/pydashboard/docs/advanced/remote_connection.md

 For installation refer to [Getting started](../getting_started.md).

 !!! note
-    If at least one of the servers will be using the module libvirt, remember to [install `pydashboard[libvirt]`](../getting_started.md/#libvirt)
+    ~~If at least one of the servers will be using the module libvirt, remember to [install `pydashboard[libvirt]`](../getting_started.md/#libvirt)
-    on both che client and the server needing that module, other servers are not affected.
+    on both che client and the server needing that module, other servers are not affected.~~ Starting from version 1.2.0 you don't need anymore to install libvirt library on the client if you only plan to run the module on the servers.

 ### 3. Systemd unit